kvr777/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: In the diagonal sudoku we should add additional constraint: among the two main diagonals, the numbers 1 to 9 should all appear exactly once.
 To include this constaints we should declare it (diag_units) and include to unitlist.
-Then when we solve the Sudoku, we will see this constraints thru untlist and peers.
-This additional constraint could be a challenge for human, but for our agent is the good thing because it reduce the variability of possible solutions and could make solving process more faster.
+It is enough for our strategy solving functions (eliminate, only choice and naked twins) to solve diagonal sudoku.
+This additional constraint could be a challenge for human, but for our agent is the good thing because it reduce the variability of possible solutions and could reduce the number of iterations to solve sudoku.

 ### Install